-A flag design of fruit to celebrate Memorial Day or July 4th — yes, please!
-Berries are popular at any gathering — almost anyone can eat them.
+A flag design of fruit to celebrate Memorial Day or July 4th or Labor Day -- yes, please!
+Berries are popular at any gathering -- almost anyone on any diet can eat them.
 Serve this patriotic fruit tray with my simple spiced yogurt dip for a refreshing and healthy treat.

 In the red-white-and-blue, the strawberries and raspberries for the red and blueberries for the blue are classy and simple.
 Plus, all those antioxidants, oh my!